 Some bugs and pests are attracted to central air units, which can be damaging if they get inside the system.
 To keep ants and other pests away, use an eco-friendly pesticide around the exterior of the unit and check on it regularly throughout the summer.

 Nearly all outdoor A/C units are situated on a concrete slab or other platform, giving them a level base of operation.
-However, the weight of the unit and ground moisture can cause your unit’s platform to sag or sink, hindering the performance of the air conditioner.
-Check on your outdoor component to ensure that the base continues to stay level.
+However, the weight of the unit and ground moisture can cause your unit’s platform to sag or sink, impacting the performance of the air conditioner.
+Check on your outdoor component to make sure that the base continues to stay level.

-Naturally, regular maintenance, such as lubrication and filter changes, are pretty important to keep your air conditioner running smoothly.
-Call to schedule annual maintenance service before the summer starts to ensure your system is ready to face the hot days ahead.
-By following these simple tips, you may be able to avoid A/C problems and have a stress-free and climate controlled home all summer.
+Naturally, regular maintenance, such as lubrication and filter changes, are pretty important to keep your air conditioner functioning well.
+Make sure to schedule a check up before the summer starts to ensure your system is ready to face the hot days ahead.
+By following these simple tips, you may be able to minimize A/C problems and have a stress-free and climate controlled home all summer.